 In a study published in the Korean Journal of Dermatology, researchers conclude that moisturisers containing green tea extracts can be effective for improving dry skin conditions.
 Due to the anti-inflammatory effects, green tea extracts can be used for the treatment of atopic dermatitis or xerotic eczema.

 In 2012 a publication in the Mycobiology Journal, researchers treated patients with eczema (atopic dermatitis related to Malassezia Sympodialis) with green tea.
 Their evidence shows that a bath therapy with extracts of green tea can be a safe and effective method.

 Before we discuss this study, we would like to point out that oolong tea is in fact made from the same tea plant as green tea.
 However, unlike the minimally fermented leaves of green tea, oolong teas are semi fermented.

 In the Japanese study mentioned above, 118 patients with eczema (atopic dermatitis) where asked to drink 3 times oolong tea per day.
 After just 1 month, 74 patients showed moderate improvement in their skin condition.
 After 6 months, even 64 patients showed a good improvement.

 The researchers believe that the effectiveness of oolong tea might be attributable to the antiallergic properties of tea polyphenols.
-This study is important because it demonstrates that eczema can be reduced by drinking tea, instead of tea extract based creamed that are applied on the skin.
+This study is important because it demonstrates that eczema can be reduced by drinking tea, instead of tea extract based creams for skin.

 Other Leaf Teas for Eczema